 I can't hear out of one ear.
 What should I do?

 Sudden-onset hearing loss is considered a medical emergency, and prompt treatment might just save your hearing.

 But how do you know you have it?
 Symptoms vary.
 Some people notice when they wake up first thing in the morning that their hearing is different.
 Others don’t notice a difference until they hold the phone up to that particular ear or try to listen to headphones.
 In some cases SSHL is preceded by a very noticeable “pop," which can be quite alarming.
 Afterward, some patients report a feeling of fullness in the affected ear or a strange feeling on that side of the head, possibly accompanied by tinnitus and dizziness.
 This is sometimes called "aural fullness."

 The cause is often unknown

 The test can also determine the range of hearing loss in decibels.
 SSHL will be diagnosed in the case of a hearing loss of at least 30 decibels in at least three connected frequencies.
 After diagnosis, she may order further tests in an attempt to determine an underlying cause.
 Blood tests, MRIs and balance tests are just a few examples that might help get to the bottom of your hearing loss.

-Although treatments for SSHL are still fairly limited, they are important; 85 percent of those who receive prompt medical attention regain some or all of their hearing.
+Although treatments for sudden hearing loss are still fairly limited, they are important: 85% of those who receive prompt medical attention regain some or all of their hearing.
 Corticosteroids are the most common treatment for SSHL.
 They work by helping the body fight illness, decreasing swelling and reducing inflammation.
-Usually administered in pill form, the steroids can also be given through an injection behind the eardrum.
+Usually administered in pill form, the steroids also can be given through an injection behind the eardrum.

 If you experience sudden onset hearing loss, whatever you do don’t ignore it in the hopes that it will go away.
 Seeking treatment from a hearing professional immediately could make all the difference.